 - Current students

-We offer free Māori night classes at four different levels, and whatever level you choose, you'll get to explore our beautiful Te Noho Kotahitanga marae and wharekai.
+We offer free te reo Māori night classes at four different levels, and at whatever level you choose, you'll get to explore our beautiful Te Noho Kotahitanga marae and wharekai.
 They are hubs for teaching and learning, places for ceremonial and celebratory gatherings, and a source of local and historical knowledge.

 You’ll also be taught by some of the best lecturers in an authentic tikanga Māori environment (a learning atmosphere guided by Māori protocols).